Tong-ST/debian_sway/README.md

 1. Make sure wifi connection <b>ALL Enable </b> in BIOS (even the one that said UEFI wifi connection) TO DO that
     1. in BIOS go to Security > Enable Secure boot (my Thinkpad model need enable secure boot for enable UEFI wifi connection)
     2. Once you enable UEFI wifi connection Then you can disable secure boot after, You actually need to disable secure boot to use custom kernel like Liquorix that i use in my debian
+    3. When boot back to system and still not work try
+    ``` sudo modprobe -r iwlwifi && sudo modprobe iwlwifi ```
 2. Upgrade Linux kernel to newer version might find the guide how to somewhere it's different per distro but In debian I just upgrade with [ Liquorix](https://liquorix.net/) (Detail at Debian setup) This help me fix a lot of hardware problem

 3. Alternative, if thing still break and you can't find the way to fix it try install older version that you machine ship with for example [Thinkpad linux support](https://support.lenovo.com/us/en/solutions/pd031426-linux-for-personal-systems) not sure this way is really necessary these day since patch and support usaully ship with newer Linux kernel